 Born: Feb.
 18, 1976 in Lafayette, Louisiana

-Chanda Rubin attended the Episcopal School of Acadiana in Cade, Louisiana.
-She learned the game of tennis from as early as the age of five, and by the time she was 11, Rubin won the Age 12 and Under National Championship in 1988, and the following year, won again in the Age 14 and Under category.
-At age 14, Rubin was chosen for the national team by the United States Tennis Association (USTA), the youngest player ever to be selected.
+Tennis professional and Olympian Chanda Rubin attended the Episcopal School of Acadiana in Cade, Louisiana.
+She began learning the game of tennis when she was only five years old, and at 11, won the Age 12 and Under National Championship in 1988.
+The following year she won the Age 14 and Under category.
+At 14, Rubin was chosen for the national team by the United States Tennis Association, the youngest player ever to be selected.

 She would also become the only player without a National Championship win to be granted a U.S. Open wild card draw.
 A year later, at age 15, Rubin won the Wimbledon Girls' Singles Championship and turned pro.
-In 1995, Rubin was selected Athlete of the Year by the American Tennis Association (ATA), Female Athlete of the Year by the USTA and honored with her own day when Lafayette, Louisiana name September 12, 1995, "Chanda Rubin Day."
+In 1995, Rubin was selected Athlete of the Year by the American Tennis Association, Female Athlete of the Year by the USTA, and honored with her own day when Lafayette, Louisiana name September 12, 1995, "Chanda Rubin Day."

 She reached her highest ranking of No. 6 on April 8, 1996, after reaching the semifinals at the 1996 Australian Open.
 In the doubles competition, she would win her only Grand Slam title with Arantxa Sanchez Vicario, defeating Lindsey Davenport and Mary Joe Fernandez in the finals.